takahirom/DownloadableCalligraphy/README.md

 4. `Theme` - if defined this is used.
 5. `Default` - if defined in the `CalligraphyConfig` this is used of none of the above are found **OR** if one of the above returns an invalid font.

-### Why *not* piggyback off of fontFamily attribute?

-We originally did, but it conflicted with users wanting to actually use that attribute, you now have to define a custom attribute.

 ### Why no jar?